DHTMLX/docs-richtext/docs/guides/loading_data.md

 ### Markdown format

-For parsing of a Markdown-formatted text, dhtmlxRichtext uses the [Marked.js](https://github.com/markedjs/marked) markdown parser.
+For parsing of a Markdown-formatted text, DHTMLX Richtext uses the [Marked.js](https://github.com/markedjs/marked) markdown parser.
 For now the component supports basic formatting elements of the Markdown syntax.
 Check the cheat sheet below:

 ![Markdown cheat sheet](./../assets/markdown_cheatsheet.png)